British English: Dialects

 Dialects and accents vary amongst the four countries of the United Kingdom, as well as within the countries themselves.

-The major divisions are normally classified as English English (or English as spoken in England, which encompasses Southern English, West Country, East and West Midlands English and Northern English dialects), Ulster English (in Northern Ireland), Welsh English (not to be confused with the Welsh language), and Scottish English (not to be confused with the Scots language or Scottish Gaelic language).
+The major divisions are normally classified as English English (or English as spoken in England (which is itself broadly grouped into Southern English, West Country, East and West Midlands English and Northern English), Northern Irish English (in Northern Ireland), Welsh English (not to be confused with the Welsh language), and Scottish English (not to be confused with the Scots language or Scottish Gaelic).
+Each group includes a range of dialects, some markedly different from others.
 The various British dialects also differ in the words that they have borrowed from other languages.

 Around the middle of the 15th century, there were points where within the 5 major dialects there were almost 500 ways to spell the word though.

 Research

 Following its last major survey of English Dialects (1949–1950), the University of Leeds has started work on a new project.
 In May 2007 the Arts and Humanities Research Council awarded a grant to Leeds to study British regional dialects.

 The team are sifting through a large collection of examples of regional slang words and phrases turned up by the "Voices project" run by the BBC, in which they invited the public to send in examples of English still spoken throughout the country.
 The BBC Voices project also collected hundreds of news articles about how the British speak English from swearing through to items on language schools.
 This information will also be collated and analysed by Johnson's team both for content and for where it was reported.
 "Perhaps the most remarkable finding in the Voices study is that the English language is as diverse as ever, despite our increased mobility and constant exposure to other accents and dialects through TV and radio".
 When discussing the award of the grant in 2007, Leeds University stated: